Lafarie/LAFARIE/README.md

 # 💫 About Me:
-Hi 👋, I'm Farhad Lafarie<br>I am passionate and self- motivated developer from Srilanka<br>I am currently learning JS and frame works like ReactJS and React Native<br>You can ask me about JAVA, Python<br><br>
+Hi 👋, I'm Farhad Lafarie<br>I am a passionate and self-motivated developer from Srilanka<br>I am currently learning JS and frameworks like ReactJS and React Native<br>You can ask me about JAVA, Python<br><br>

 # 💻 Tech Stack: